Essential guide on choosing diamonds & buying the perfect engagement ring

 - What kind of jewellery does she usually wear?

-- Is her style more classic and understated or rather modern and bold?
+- Is her overall style more classic and understated or modern and bold?

-- Is her current jewellery rather simple or more ornate?
+- Is her current jewellery simple or ornate?
 Chunky or delicate?

-- Is she more of an outdoorsy, active person or rather a glamour girl who likes to make a statement with her jewellery?
+- Is she more of an outdoorsy, active person or does she tend to dress fashionably and likes to make a statement through her jewellery?

 10. Last but not least, know her ring size!